The Boker Red Sub Kalashnikov Automatic Knife [BladeOps Exclusive]

 The benefits of an automatic knife is that they are easy and quick to bring into play.
 You can also open the knife with only one hand, because you just have to press the button on the handle.

 The blade on this knife measures in at 1.95 inches long with a handle that measures in at 2.925 inches long.
-This creates an overall length of 4.875 inches long when the blade is deployed, so this is definitely a smaller knife.
-The lack of length translates to a lightweight knife, with this Boker weighing in at a mere 2.4 ounces.
-This will be a great knife that you can have on your person at all times, guaranteeing you are prepared for whatever may come your way.
+This is clearly a miniature knife, measuring in at an overall length of 4.875 inches long.
+Of course, with such a small length, the weight is also measly, weighing in at a mere 2.4 ounces.

 BladeOps is excited to announce the newest exclusive model to the ever-growing arsenal of Boker Kalashnikov auto knives--the Sub Kalashnikov featuring a sub-2" blade.
 Quite possibly the perfect evolution of the most popular Boker automatic series ever, the Sub Kalashnikov boasts powerful push button action, a 1.95" blade, and a full-width handle for a rock-solid grip.
-This exclusive model features a red aluminum handle, standard bead blasted hardware, a drop point style blade in a bead blasted finish and the extra-long deep carry pocket clip is statically designed for tip up carry only on the traditional side of the handle.
+This exclusive model features a red aluminum handle, all-black hardware, a drop point style blade in a black finish and the extra-long deep carry pocket clip is statically designed for tip up carry only on the traditional side of the handle.

 The Boker Kalashnikov automatic knife is one of the most popular side open automatics on the market today considering the price point.
 This knife, as well as the rest of the Kalashnikov auto family, is referred to an auto-conversion knife which means the knife is produced as a folder knife and then converted via third party to offer the automatic function.